What to Know About the 529 Plan Rules for Grandparents

 Benefits of a 529 plan

 With a 529 plan, you make contributions on an after-tax basis.
 As long as the child doesn't use the funds until they enroll in college, the withdrawals won't incur federal income taxes.
 Depending on your state, the withdrawals may not be subject to state income taxes either.

 Another benefit of making a gift to a 529 college savings plan is the high annual contribution limit.
-You can contribute $15,000 a year, or you can do a 5-year contribution at one time to maximize the account's earnings.
+Until hitting the maximum balance per beneficiary, which varies by state, you can make annual contributions or you can make a 5-year contribution at one time to maximize the account's earnings.
 But you'll want to discuss the 5-year lump-sum option with an accountant or tax attorney to make sure you qualify and that you're meeting all legal requirements for the gift.

 Although parents can also open these accounts for their children, the 529 plan rules for grandparents can make it more advantageous for the older generation to establish the plan, depending on your family's circumstances.
 When students fill out the Free Application for Federal Student Aid, or FAFSA, their parents' income factors into aid decisions, and a parent-held 529 account could reduce the level of assistance the child receives.
 However, if the grandparent is the account holder, the 529 won't appear on the FAFSA, which could result in a higher aid award.

 Parents and grandparents will also need to decide which type of 529 is best for the child: a savings account or a prepaid tuition option.
 With the savings plan, the child can use the funds at whichever school they choose to attend.
 The prepaid tuition plan allows you to lock in current tuition rates at particular schools, providing a buffer against future cost hikes.

 If your grandchild is a high school freshman and has their heart set on attending a particular state university, a prepaid plan may help you save money if tuition increases during the next 4 years.